dev-11/aop_logging/README.md

 A Simple [aspect oriented](https://en.wikipedia.org/wiki/Aspect-oriented_programming "Aspect oriented programming") logger

-The logging is implemented in `AopLogging.LogginProxy` class.
-To complete the logging, an implementation of the `AopLogging.ILogger` and `AopLogging.ILogEntryBuilder` have to be passed in next to the `T` what we want to decorate with the logging.
-The `T` class has to implement an interface, cannot be sealed, and cannot be abstract as these are the precondition of the `System.Reflection.DispatchProxyGenerator.GenerateProxyType(Type baseType, Type interfaceType)` method.
+The type `T`, what we want to decorate with logging, has to implement an interface, cannot be sealed, and cannot be abstract as these are the precondition of the `System.Reflection.DispatchProxyGenerator.GenerateProxyType(Type baseType, Type interfaceType)` method.

 ### Main Interfaces: